Canon EOS M6 mirrorless camera snapped in early leak

 Canon is also expected to unveil a new Canon EF-S 18-55mm f/4.-5.6 IS STM lens with the EOS M6 too.

-According to recent leaks, the EOS M6 won’t have a built-in electronic viewfinder, However, Canon is expected to announce a new EVF-DC2 viewfinder alongside the camera.
+According to recent leaks, the EOS M6 won’t have a built-in electronic viewfinder.
+However, Canon is expected to announce a new EVF-DC2 viewfinder alongside the camera.

 The EOS M6 is also tipped to feature a 24-megapixel sensor with a frame-rate of “above or around 6fps”, according to CanonWatch.
 That same report suggests we’ll see Dual Pixel Auto-Focus (for faster autofocusing) and an articulated touchscreen.

-It’s expected that the Canon EOS M6 will be announced at some point before CP+, which kicks off on February 23, 2017.
+It’s expected that the Canon EOS M6 will be announced at some point before CP+ 2017, a photography convention that kicks off on February 23, 2017.

 Related: Best Cameras 2017